brosenan/lambda-kube/README.md

 Helm does not provide a real answer for this bloat.
 It hides the bloat in charts, but the charts are even more verbose than the YAML files they produce.
-Wanting to account for every possibility, real-life charts are bloated with many esoteric options, making it hard for people to really understand what they do.
+Wanting to account for every possibility, real-life charts are bloated with many esoteric options, making them hard for developers to understand them and maintain them.

+The root cause for this is that Go Templates do not provide a good abstraction mechanism.
+What you want to have is the ability to create small things, each responsible for one thing, and to have the mechanism to compose them together.
+Go Templates are not good at this, but functional programming is.